qdrant/landing_page/qdrant-landing/content/articles/sayt.md

 ![Search Qdrant by Embedding](/articles_data/sayt/Qdrant_Search_by_Embedding.png)

 Unlike with some other libraries, the ort crate's `Session` type is `Send` and `Sync`, which makes it easy to preload the model and calculate the embeddings directly in the request handler.
-Wrapping the tokenizeri, session and Qdrant client in an actix `Data`, which works like an `Arc`, is sufficient to have everything in place for the search.
+Wrapping the tokenizer, session and Qdrant client in an actix `Data`, which works like an `Arc`, is sufficient to have everything in place for the search.
 Using actix' builtin JSON deserialization makes getting the search parameters a breeze.

 The request handler looks roughly like the following: